 It is recommended to notify the airline of any special requirements, such as use of wheelchair or oxygen tank, when booking travel.

-There are three parking options at the airport: Lomaparkki (long-stay parking), Pikaparkki (short-stay parking) or Bisnesparkki (parking for business travellers).
-The airport’s website has full details on prices and booking methods.
+There are five parking options at the airport including both short- and long-stay, as well as parking for business travelers.
+The airport has also opened a new parking garage with 4,600 spaces.
+The airport's website has full details on prices and booking methods.